ouuan/segmentTree/README.md

 ### The segment tree

-Second, you have to know what a segment tree is, and the lazy-tag tech.
+Second, you have to know what a segment tree is, and the [lazy propagation tech](https://www.geeksforgeeks.org/lazy-propagation-in-segment-tree/) (which is called "lazy-tag" in this guidebook).
 You can find many resources about it on the Internet.

 Then, we can find that, in most segment tree problems, the only difference is the type of **value**, how to **merge**, and how to perform **modification**.
 And the **modification** is the same as pushing down a lazy-**tag**.